Trampolene (band): 2019–2021

-Jay Bone joined the band as their new drummer, he previously met them whilst drumming for Carl Barat.
+Jay Bone joined the band as their new drummer, he previously met them whilst drumming for Carl Barât.

-In November 2019 Trampolene supported Liam Gallagher at Cardiff Motorpoint Arena and in December 2019 they supported The Libertines on four dates of their UK tour.
+In November 2019, Trampolene supported Liam Gallagher at Cardiff Motorpoint Arena and in December 2019 they supported the Libertines on four dates of their UK tour.

-They supported The Sherlocks in March 2020 at Camden's Electric Ballroom and Cardiff Tramshed.
+They supported the Sherlocks in March 2020 at Camden's Electric Ballroom and Cardiff Tramshed.

-In April 2020 Trampolene's albums were featured on Twitter listening parties organised by Tim Burgess under the name "Tim's Twitter Listening Party".
+In April 2020, Trampolene's albums were featured on Twitter listening parties organised by Tim Burgess under the name "Tim's Twitter Listening Party".

 In May 2020 during COVID-19 lockdown, Trampolene and Peter Doherty recorded and released the single "Uncle Brian's Abattoir" to download and stream, with accompanying video filmed in Swansea and Normandy which was premiered on NME's website.

-In February 2021 NME premiered Trampolene's video for the spoken word poem "Come Join Me in Life".
+In February 2021, NME premiered Trampolene's video for the spoken word poem "Come Join Me in Life".

 The single "Oh Lover" was released 12 March 2021, along with news of Trampolene signing to Doherty's new record label Strap Originals.

-On 12 April 2021 the video for "Gotta Do More Gotta Be More", the third in a sequence filmed and directed by Roger Sargent, was released.
+On 12 April 2021, the video for "Gotta Do More Gotta Be More", the third in a sequence filmed and directed by Roger Sargent, was released.

 The video and single "Shoot the Lights" was released on 24 June 2021.

-Trampolene played shows in August 2021 at Deaf Institute Manchester, The Globe Cardiff and Moth Club in London.
+Trampolene played shows in August 2021 at The Deaf Institute in Manchester, The Globe Cardiff and Moth Club in London.

-Trampolene's album Love No Less Than a Queen was released on 3 September 2021 and entered the UK Official Independent Albums Chart at number 5, number 1 in the Independent Breakers Chart, number 12 in the Official Vinyl Chart and number 20 in the Official Album Sales Chart in the UK Official Chart.
+Trampolene's studio album Love No Less Than a Queen was released on 3 September 2021 and entered the UK Official Independent Albums Chart at number 5, number 1 in the Independent Breakers Chart, number 12 in the Official Vinyl Chart and number 20 in the Official Album Sales Chart in the UK Official Chart.

 The band played a series of instore gigs and record signings the week following the release of Love No Less Than a Queen, at Rough Trade Bristol, Banquet in Kingston, Jacaranda in Liverpool and Vinyl Whistle in Leeds.

-In December 2021 Trampolene supported The Libertines at Manchester Academy and The Forum, Kentish Town.
+In December 2021, Trampolene supported the Libertines at the Manchester Academy and the Forum Kentish Town.